alexbeeston/thermoSimulation/README.md

 ## Product Backlog
 Eventually, it would be ideal to expand this project to include functionality for the following:
 - Calculate the convergence of the system by the slope of the curve rather than the difference between data points.
 This way, the program can detect convergence for non steady-state systems.
-- Terminate the simulation early when the convergence criteria is been met and copy the converge values for the rest of the simulation to save computational resources.
+- Terminate the simulation early when the convergence criteria is met and copy the converge values for the rest of the simulation to save computational resources.
 - Include configurations relating to fluid mechanics, such as the pipe's relative roughness, diameter, length, etc.
+- Model the heat sink as a object which must be maintained at a certain temperature, and then increase or decrease the solar panel's efficiency when the object's temperature needs to be raised or lowered, respectively.
 - Rather than assuming a constant value for the rate of heat leaving the system, calculate the rate of heat leaving the system as a function of the temperature gradient between the storage tank and the environment or target material, the coefficients of heat transfer of the material of the tank, the geometry of the tank, etc.
-- Calculate the rate at which heat enters the system as a function of the efficiency of the solar panel, the area of the solar panel, the area of the heating tank, the time of day, etc.
+- Calculate the rate at which heat enters the system as a function of the efficiency of the solar panel, the area of the solar panel, the area of the heating element, the time of day, etc.
-- Model the heat sink as a object which must be maintained at a certain temperature, and then increase or decrease the solar panel's efficiency when the object's temperature needs to be raised or lowered, respectively.